Petess/MacLidPythonSound/README.md

 # MacLidPythonSound
-This code generates a tone that changes with the angle of the Mac screen
+This shows an image and generates a tone that changes with the angle of the Mac screen.

 It was inspired by this :